wiicode/cybersecurity-framework/silver-training/cloudsecurity-resilience.md

 In order to understand the legal circumstances under which your data could be accessed without your consent you must identify the locations at which it is stored, processed and managed.

-You will also need to understand how data-handling controls within the service are enforced, relative to UK legislation.
+You will also need to understand how data-handling controls within the service are enforced, relative to regulations.
 Inappropriate protection of user data could result in legal and regulatory sanction, or reputation damage.

 ### **Goals**